(DTE Energy Music Theatre, Clarkston, MI - June 12th, 2019)

 Absolutely insane construction traffic saw us arrive late to the venue, missing the opening act altogether.
 Pity.
-I’m sure they were excellent.
+I am sure they were excellent.
 The upshot, of course, was that there was less time to wait until the main event.

-Bob Seger took the stage sporting the Casual Grandpa look – a t-shirt, jeans, and all-white hair.
-Opener ‘Shakedown’ featured killer horns, but the music seemed quiet, like maybe the speakers weren’t working.
+Bob Seger took the stage sporting the Casual Grandpa look a t-shirt, jeans, and all-white hair.
+Opener Shakedown featured killer horns, but the music seemed quiet, like maybe the speakers were not working.

 But you could tell Seger was having fun up there, pumping his fists along to the music, clapping his hands, and baring down on the microphone like the rockstar he is.

 Seger played to the height of his ability, knocking it completely out of the park.
-The set list was sprinkled with fun tidbits of behind the scenes information, like that ‘You’ll Accompany Me’ hadn’t been played live in thirty years.
+The set list was sprinkled with fun tidbits of behind the scenes information, like that Youll Accompany Me had not been played live in thirty years.
 And the band sounded great!

 It was right around this time that Bob donned a hilarious black sweatband, looking like he could just as easily lead an exercise class as give us the second half of a rock show.

-Speaking of Mr. Frey, it was mentioned that the late Eagle had sung back-up on “every recording you’ve ever heard” of ‘Ramblin’, Gamblin’ Man.’
+Speaking of Mr. Frey, it was mentioned that the late Eagle had sung back-up on every recording you have ever heard of Ramblin, Gamblin Man.
 Seger introduced his all-star Silver Bullet Band to many applause for each.
 Several had been nominees or recipients of various Big Deal Awards, which was very cool.

-Based on the show I’d just seen, I’d say he was thirty-one every time it mattered the most.
+Based on the show I had just seen, I would say he was thirty-one every time it mattered the most.

 Review by: Ashley J. Cicotte